What is a private treaty sale?

 Deposits and the cooling-off period

 The cooling-off period is a valuable protection for buyers in NSW.
-It lasts for 5 business days from contract exchange, providing time for you to complete final due diligence and confirm your finance arrangements.
-During this period, you can formally withdraw if necessary, though you'll forfeit 0.25 per cent of the purchase price if you do.
-The cooling-off period can sometimes be extended if needed, and in certain competitive situations, you may consider waiving it using a 66W certificate (certified by your solicitor or conveyancer).
-Buyvest ensures you're aware of these rights and helps you determine when it's in your best interest to utilise or waive them.
+It lasts 5 business days from contract exchange, giving you time to complete final due diligence, confirm your finance arrangements, and formally withdraw if necessary (though you will forfeit 0.25% of the purchase price if you do).
+The cooling-off period can sometimes be extended.
+In competitive situations, you may consider waiving it using a 66W certificate issued by your solicitor or conveyancer, but this should only be done with professional advice.

 Finalising your mortgage and settlement